NuGet/Home/designs/UserWideConfiguration-AdditionalExtensibilityFolders.md

 * This is an existing folder.
 There are some known instances of unexpected NuGet.config files there.
 Examples include: NuGet_backup.config found by the OP of the linked issue.
 It's also likely there are some additional copies of NuGet.config in there.

-### Define a new folder for additiona user-wide configuration
+### Define a new folder for additional user-wide configuration

 The proposal is to use `%APPDATA%\NuGet\config\` on Windows and `~/.config/NuGet/config/` or `~/.nuget/NuGet/config/` on Mac/Linux